apache/tvm/docs/dev/index.rst

 tvm/runtime
 -----------

 The runtime serves as the foundation of the TVM stack.
 It provides the mechanism to load and execute compiled artifacts.
-The runtime defines a stable standard set of C API to interface with frontend languages such as python and rust.
+The runtime defines a stable standard set of C API to interface with frontend languages such as Python and Rust.

 `runtime::Object` is one of the primary data structures in TVM runtime besides the `runtime::PackedFunc`.
 It is a reference-counted base class with type index to support runtime type checking and downcasting.
 The object system allows the developer to introduce new data structures to the runtime, such as Array, Map, and new IR data structures.

-Besides the deployment use-cases, the compiler itself also makes heavy use of the tvm's runtime mechanism.
-All of the IR data structures are subclasses of `runtime::Object`, as a result, they can be directly accessed and manipulated from the python frontend.
-We expose the PackedFunc to expose various APIs to the frontend.
+Besides the deployment use-cases, the compiler itself also makes heavy use of the TVM's runtime mechanism.
+All of the IR data structures are subclasses of `runtime::Object`, as a result, they can be directly accessed and manipulated from the Python frontend.
+We use the PackedFunc mechanism to expose various APIs to the frontend.

 Runtime support for different hardware backends are defined in subdirectories of runtime(e.g. runtime/opencl).
 These hardware-specific runtime modules define APIs for device memory allocation and device function serialization.

 `runtime/rpc` implements an RPC support for PackedFunc.
 We can use the RPC mechanism to send a cross-compiled library to a remote device and benchmark the execution performance.
 The rpc infrastructure enables data collection from a wide range of hardware backends for learning-based optimizations.

 .. toctree::